-I am a PhD student and CDAC Fellow at the University of Chicago studying Computer Science.
-I work with Prof. Pedro Lopes in the Human Computer Integration Lab and am broadly interested in Human-Computer Interaction (HCI), with focus on creating novel interaction through haptics for new user experiences.
+I am a PhD student at the University of Chicago studying Computer Science.
+I work with Prof. Pedro Lopes in the Human Computer Integration Lab and am broadly interested in Human-Computer Interaction (HCI), with focus on creating haptic devices enabled by responsive materials.
 Grounded by a background in mechanical engineering, I like to operate at the intersection of HCI and materials science to unlock new interaction possibilities.
-Check out my recent work on smart fluids that transition between liquid and solid behavior for providing haptic feedback!
+Check out my recent CHI Paper: MagnetIO, a wearable haptic actuator and battery-free vibrating patches to enable ubiquitous haptics!

 Previously, I worked with Prof. Jeong-Hoi Koo at Miami University, where I studied smart fluids for haptic feedback as a Research Fellow for NASA and the Ohio Space Grant Consortium.
 Additionally, I have worked as a visiting student researcher at Korea Advanced Institute of Science and Technology (KAIST) in the Smart Systems and Structures Lab.